 Who pays for child support?

-Either the parents or a court will decide who the custodial parent will be after a divorce but in most cases, the child gets a major vote as well.
+Either the parents or a court will decide who the custodial parent will be after a divorce but in most cases, the minor gets a major vote as well.

 What Virginia Law Says About Calculating the Amount of Child Support

-A court will always take in many different things into account when acknowledging the amount of payment needed within the child’s support.
+A court will always take in many different things into account when acknowledging the amount of payment needed within the juvenile’s maintenance.
 The mentioned factors may include: The parent’s salary, any commission earned (no matter what form), hourly wages, bonuses, pensions, gifts, some social security benefits, disability or worker’s compensation payments and any other factor that may involve the child ‘s support.

 After determining your total income, a positioned formula will always be applied to notify how much you owe.
 The final result is a grid that reminds you of how much you’re required to pay based on your monthly income and the number of children you have.